jkadbear/gr-lora/README.md

 # gr-lora
-This is the first open-source implementation of real-time LoRa PHY collision decoding.
+This is the first open-source implementation of real-time [LoRa](https://en.wikipedia.org/wiki/LoRa) PHY collision decoding.
 The collision decoding algorithm **Pyramid** used here comes from the following paper:

 > Xu, Zhenqiang and Xie, Pengjin and Wang, Jiliang.
 Pyramid: Real-Time LoRa Collision Decoding with Peak Tracking.
 In Proceedings of IEEE INFOCOM.
 2021.

 This work is developed based on Matt Knight's [gr-lora](https://github.com/jkadbear/gr-lora) with many improvements on reverse engineering.
+A MATLAB script for prototype verification is also provided ([LoRaPHY](https://github.com/jkadbear/LoRaPHY)).

 ## Installation
 ### Docker Installation